Skip to main contentScroll Top

 The same view today.

-On the way up, the first part is covered, often with a refreshing artificial mist.
-An artificial waterfall adds to this somewhat unrealistic setting in the heart of Bangkok.
-Before lingering in the covered area at the top of the steps (keep your shoes on for once), I invite you to go all the way to the top and walk around the famous golden chedi.
+On the ascent, the first section is covered, often with a refreshing artificial mist.
+An artificial waterfall adds to this slightly surreal setting in the heart of Bangkok.
+Before lingering in the covered section at the top of the steps (keep your shoes on for once), I encourage you to go all the way to the top and walk around the famous golden chedi.

 climb chedi mountain or wat saket bangkok